OWNER & RESIDENT A-Z

 Unit Boundaries Declaration, Schedule "C"

-The table, which follows has been created in an attempt to clarify the unit owners' and the Corporation's responsibilities for maintenance and repairs.
+The table, at the bottom of this page has been created in an attempt to clarify the unit owners' and the Corporation's responsibilities for maintenance and repairs.
 In the event of a discrepancy, the statements in Act, the Declaration, the By-laws and the Rules take precedence.
 It should be noted that if damage to any area of the building is the result of owner negligence, the owner is responsible: see “Indemnification” (Declaration Section XI.)

 RENTING YOUR UNIT